AbenezerMamo/100/journal/092/readme.md

 The best reward for your employees is the feeling of pride in what they could command to the liberty of service & care.
 That is what makes a business a true art.
 All the burden & tribulatons of each moment open all ends with the team getting together to celebrate and close the day off over food, drinks, and a good laugh.

 The tears shed each closing hour is for the dreams they chase, not the bottom line or logo on their shirt.
 As a business owner, you are responsible for funding that dream responsibly & honorably.
 If not, the market is hungry for talent looking to win together.

+# Fruit Stands

+Very happy not lawyer leveraging FDIC insured services that move swiftly across the system.
+A reminder to us all that fiat onramps for your newly minted coin right off the mining press needs to be propogated across the system.
+Yep, there are fruit stands unmanaged in banking.
+Just loan me $50M to innovate in each state and I'll show you a pipeline the DHS will bless.
+The rest thought a family office was the outcome.
+God will avenge me defending Uncle Sam.
+I don't even have kids man...